optakt/flow-dps/docs/introduction.md

 The consensus nodes work with transaction batches - [_collections_](#collection-nodes), submitted by the collection nodes.
 They form blocks from collections, are in charge of sealing those blocks, and adjudicate slashing requests from other nodes (for example, claims that an execution node has produced incorrect outputs.)

-Since the responsibility to maintain a large state is delegated to specialized nodes, hardware requirements for consensus nodes remain moderate even for high-throughput blockchains.
+Since the responsibility to maintain a large state is delegated to specialized nodes, it is Flow's goal to keep only moderate hardware requirements for consensus nodes even for high-throughput blockchains.
 As opposed to other node roles, consensus nodes deal with subjective problems, where there is no single correct answer.
 Instead, one answer must be selected through mutual agreement, which is why it is critical for consensus nodes to be numerous and decentralized, and less so for other nodes.
 This design increases decentralization by allowing for higher levels of participation in consensus by individuals with suitable consumer hardware on home internet connections.